Paid Time Off (PTO) Accrual Calculator

 The Logic Behind Your PTO Accrual Calculation

-The Paid Time Off (PTO) Accrual Calculator determines your earned leave by considering your actual hours worked or the fixed accrual rate for your period, then adjusting for any maximum balance caps.
+The calculator determines your earned leave based on your hours worked or fixed accrual rate, then adjusts for maximum balance caps.

 The core formulas are:

-Accrued This Period (hourly) = Worked Hours × Accrual Rate
+Accrued This Period (hourly) = Worked Hours x Accrual Rate

-Accrued This Period (fixed) = Accrual Rate (for the period)
+Accrued This Period (fixed) = Accrual Rate (for the selected period)

-New PTO Balance = MIN(Current PTO Balance + Accrued This Period, Maximum PTO Cap)
+New PTO Balance = MIN(Current Balance + Accrued This Period, Maximum PTO Cap)

 💡 To understand other types of leave, our Family Leave Calculator provides details on eligibility and duration for family-related absences.